 - apathy and lack of insight

-Patients sometimes also have trouble with speech and language function, and struggle to find the right words or understand others.
+Survivors may also have trouble with speech and language functions, and struggle to find the right words or understand others.
 This is known as aphasia.

 2. Blindness and other vision problems